 o All taught students engaged in central training on plagiarism and copyright; many also engaging in integrity and ethics training within undergraduate modules.

 o New staff allocated a mentor prior to their appointment and mentoring available to existing staff seeking support for development.
-Mentors supported by training resources, virtual community on DUO and a mentoring network (with facilitation by an external coach).
+Mentors supported by training resources, and a mentoring network (with facilitation by an external coach).

-o HR Excellence in Research award for training programmes provided by the Durham Centre for Academic Development (DCAD) based on the Vitae Researcher Development Framework and on the principles of the 2019 Research Concordat to support the career development of Research Staff.
+o HR Excellence in Research award based on the Vitae Researcher Development Framework and on the principles of the 2019 Research Concordat to support the career development of Research Staff.

-o Research Integrity training for staff and PGR students delivered as a flipped classroom:
+o Research Integrity training for staff and PGR students is available for self-study:

-o While this training is available to all staff, the course is targeted primarily at PGRs and ECRs.
-ACTION: To consider training needs of staff and potentially develop additional resources/RI training framework for staff.
+o While this training is available to all staff, the courses are targeted primarily at PGRs and ECRs.

-o Governance for research activities provided by University Research Committee under the leadership of the Vice-Provost (Research).
+o Governance for research activities provided by University Research Committee under the leadership of the Pro Vice-Chancellor (Research).
 Policy dissemination and review of practice carried out within Research Committee structures, including Faculty Research Committees (sub-committees of Research Committee) and department committees.

 o Annual Development Reviews for staff address expected behaviours and matters of conduct.